 Successful execution The job is considered successful.
 Failed execution The job execution has failed.
-Stopped by user The job was stopped by user action, see Stop Jobs .
-Interrupted The service was stopped before the job could finish, or FlowForce crashed.
+Stopped by user The job was stopped by user action, see Stop Jobs 67 .
+Interrupted The service was stopped before the job could finish, or FlowForce Server crashed, or the connection to the worker instance was lost (in a clustered setup).